#NCLUDE Learning Groups

 Track: Elevate knowledge and awareness about diverse perspectives and shared experiences that shape our community

-Open to: Faculty, Staff
+Open to: Graduate Student, Faculty, Staff

-CLOSED -GROUP FULL | Group 5: Knitting for Mindfulness
+Group 16: Knitting for Mindfulness

 Anchor(s): Colleen Kadleck